NECLIME working groups

 - Palaeobotanical records (micro/macro) of the Central and Eastern Paratethys

-- Higher resolving time series and their analysis
+- Higher resolving reconstructions - time series and their analyses

 - Plant diversity patterns in pollen records